-The second s Second se Second seco Mr. Manningham-Buller (by Private Notice) asked the Secretary of State for the Colonies whether he can make a statement with regard to the grave events reported in Palestine.
-If provide the set a the second and the second and
+Mr. Maningham-Buller (by Private Notice) asked the Secretary of State for the whether be can make a statement with regard to the grave events reported in Palestine.

-The Secretary of State for the Colonies (Mr. Creech Jones): I have not received complete reports yet on recent events in Falestine, but the High Commissioner has already briefly reported incidents on 2nd December when Arab demonstrations took place in Jerusalem, Jaffa, Haifa, Mazareth, Ramle, Acre, Tiberias, Beisan and Tarshika.
-These disturbances, the High Commissioner informs me, were sporadic and unorganised ...
+The Secretary of State for the Colonies (Mr. Creech Jones): I have not read complete reports yet on recent events in Palestine, but the Commissioner has already briefly reported incidents on 2nd December when Arab demonstrations took place in Jerusalem, Jaffa, Haifa, Nazareth, Ramle, Acre, Tiberias, Beisan and Tarahiha.
+These disturbances, the High Commissioner informs me, were sporadic and un-organized.
 In Jerusalem there was mob violence directed against Jews and Jewish property.
 A number of shops were looted, and there were several cases of arson.
-Shots were fired by Jews, and possibly also by Arabs, though the latter is not certain.
-Hagans has been out on the streets in force, and has generally done its best to restrain the Jews from reprisals.
-Casualties reported are, two Jews seriously wounded, one Jew and four Arabs injured, and one Jewish and two British police injured.
-A number of Jews with arms were arrested during the day, two
+Shots were fired by Jews; and possibly also by Arabs; though the latter is not certain.
+Hagana, has been out on the streets in force, and has generally done its best to restrain the Jews from reprisals.
+Casualties reported are, two Jews seriously wounded, one Jew and four Arabs injured, and one Jewish and two British police wounded.
+A number of Jews with arms were arrested during the day, two of whom had been sniping.

--of whom had been eniping.
-In Haifa, two Jeve were injured by Arabs, neither seriously.
+In Haifa, two Jews were injured by Arabs, neither seriously.
 In Jaffa, Arabs attacked Jewish shops, and police were compelled to make a baton charge.
-One British policenter was slightly injured ...
+One British policeman was slightly injured.
 In Lydda, two Jewish clinics were sacked by Arabs.
-There were a number of cases of Arabs holding up and stoning Jewish transport in the Lydda district.
-These incidents resulted in one Jew being fstally injured, one Jew seriously injured, and one Jew slightly injured.
-A fourth Jew was injured when a bus was fired on near Ramle.
-Among other incidents reported was one near Roshpine, where a car containing Jewish Supplementary Police was held up and stoned by Arabs.
+There were at number of cases of Arabs holding up and stoning Jewish transport in the Lydda district.
+These incidents resulted in one Jew being fatally injured, one Jew seriously injured, and one Jew slightly injured.
+A fourth Jew was injured when a bus was fired on near Remle.
+Among other incidents reported was one near Reshpina, where a car containing Jewish Supplementary Police was held up and stoned by Arabs.
 Jews fired warning shots and escaped injury.
 Subsequently, an Arab was found dead in the vicinity, and an injured Jew named as his assailant was found in a nearby colony.
-He claimed to have been besten by Arabs I should add that the Palestine Government is responsible for the maintenance of law and order until the Nandate is finally surrendered, and will continue to take all possible steps to preserve order and to prevent such tragic and unhappy conflicts.
+He claimed to have been beaten by Arabs.
+I should add that the Palestine Government is responsible for the maintenance of law and order until the Mandate is finally surrendered, and will continue to take all possible steps to preserve order and to prevent such tragic and unhappy conflicts.
 The Arab leaders in Palestine are fully informed of this.

-Mr. Manningham-Buller: Wile I thank the right hon.
-Gentleman for the statement which he has made, may I ask him if he will pay tribute to the conduct of the British troops and Palestine Police in these most distressing and difficult circumstances; have they not done all that it lay within their power to do to keep order?
+Mr. Manningham-Buller: While I thank the right hon.
+Gentlemen for the statement which ha has made, may I ask him if he will pay tribute to the conduct of the British troops and Palestine Police in these most distressing and difficult circumstances; have they not done all that it lay within their power to do to except order?

-E. Creech Jones : Yes, Sir.
-The Government, of course, would 2 m wholeheartedly associate themselves with the sentiments expressed by the hon. and learned Mamber.
-I hope shortly to make a statement in regard to Palestine, and then I can say something about the excellent work which the Police and the Service have performed.
+Mr. Creech Jones: Yes, Sir.
+The Government, of course, would wholeheartedly associate themselves with the sentiments expressed by the hon. and learned Member.
+I hope shortly to make a statement in regard to Palestine and then I can offer something about the excellent work which the Police and the Service have performed.

-Hr.
-E. Hynd: In these new circumstances, is Hagana getting every facility to maintain order, including the right to bear arms?
+Mr. H. Hynd: In these new circumstances, is Hagana getting every facility to maintain order, including the right to bear arms?